warning icon

 “Hospitalization is often required for those suffering from co-infections due to their more serious cases of illness,” Dr. Paez said, noting the rate of co-infections has increased significantly during this unprecedented health crisis.

-Will Two Viruses Make You Sicker?
+Will Having Two Viruses Make You Sicker?

 A study published in the journal Pediatrics on January 18, 2023, showed that children younger than five years old with COVID-19 and a co-infection of another respiratory virus such as flu, RSV or rhinovirus were more likely to experience severe illness than children with only one virus or older children and adolescents.